Socolin/Socolin.RabbitMQ.Client/README.md

 The serializer pipe will transform the message `object` to a `byte[]` to be store in the queue in the _Publish Pipe_.

+#### Per-Message TTL Pipe

+This pipe is optional.
+It will specify expiration on messages.

+The expiration can be defined when creating the pipe option with `WithPerMessageTtl()` or it can be specified when publishing a message using the `contextItems` parameters by defining  the key `MessageTtlClientPipe.ContextItemExpirationKey`.
+If no expiration is define in either `WithPerMessageTtl()` nor `MessageTtlClientPipe.ContextItemExpirationKey` the message will not have any expiration set.

 #### Custom Pipes

 Custom pipes can be inserted in the pipelines using `.WithCustomPipe()` or directly in `RabbitMqServiceOptions.Customs`.